 University Policy Management

 This policy outlines the process of policy management at the university, primarily by the University Policy Committee (UPC).
-The UPC is a team that is responsible for assisting the president and division heads with the oversight and management of those policies that have wide university impact.
+The UPC is a team that is responsible for assisting the president and vice presidents with the oversight and management of those policies that have wide university impact.

 A statement of management philosophy and a general statement of a rule, established to provide direction and assistance to the university community in the conduct of university affairs.